 What’s It All About?

-So, lessons can focus on meaningful communicative tasks such as chatting with a colleague in the break room about what they watched on TV the night before, where they intend to travel this summer, or their thoughts on the new boss.
-Using Communicative Language Teaching means having lessons that incorporate the appropriate vocabulary, expressions, grammar, and activities that might come up.
-That’s also another reason why realia is an essential element of communicative lessons when possible.
+ESL lessons can focus on meaningful communicative tasks such as chatting with a colleague in the break room about what they watched on TV the night before, where they intend to travel this summer, or their thoughts on the new boss.
+Using the Communicative Approach means teaching ESL lessons that incorporate the appropriate vocabulary, expressions, grammar, and activities that might come up.
+That’s also another reason why Authentic Material is an essential element of communicative lessons when possible.

 Another aspect of a communicative classroom is helping learners help themselves.
 There’s an old saying that goes, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”
 We can apply that here.
 As teachers, we don’t want to teach learners ‘about’ English, but we want to teach them how to ‘use’ English.
-By doing so, we prepare them for when they’re outside the classroom without a teacher to guide them.
+By doing so, we prepare them for real situations outside the classroom.

 Communicative drills simply mean statements or questions and replies that are systematic (e.g. A: Nice to meet you.
 B: Nice to meet you, too.).